Legislative and Regulatory Priorities

 - Eliminate the MRB purchase price limits.

-- Eliminate the MRB home improvement loan limit or at least increase it by an amount at least adequate to reflect the rise in construction costs since it was first established and index it for construction cost inflation annually thereafter.
+- Eliminate the MRB home improvement loan limit or at least increase it by an amount at least adequate to reflect the rise in construction costs.

-- Exempt all refunding Housing Bonds from the Alternative Minimum Tax (AMT).
+- Exempt all refunding Housing Bonds from the Alternative Minimum Tax.

 - Strengthen the Mortgage Credit Certificate program.

 - Repeal the MRB Ten-Year Rule.